bmammadli/PLA_LLM/README.md

 🚧 **PLA_LLM is currently under active development.**

-Current progress:
+Current progress

 - ✅ Method formulation
 - ✅ Architecture design
 - ✅ Mathematical formulation
 - 🔄 PyTorch implementation
-- 🔄 Initial TinyLlama experiments
+- 🔄 TinyLlama experiments
 - 🔄 LoRA comparison
-- 🔄 Initial benchmark results
+- 🔄 Initial efficiency benchmark

-This repository will be continuously updated as implementation progresses, including source code, benchmark results, experimental analysis, and documentation.
+The repository will be continuously updated with implementation details, benchmark results, experimental analysis, and documentation.

 ---

 # Citation

+A research preprint describing PLA is currently in preparation.

 If you find this project useful, please consider starring the repository.

-A research preprint describing PLA is planned for future release.

 ---

 # License

-This project is released under the MIT License.
+Released under the MIT License.